 Don't forget to include your virtual machines in your backup routine!
 Well, unless you actually enjoy all that time getting your VM's setup just how you want them.
-HashBackup can run inside the virtual machine, and this is the fastest way to do your backups because it allows skipping unmodified files very quickly.
+HashBackup can run inside the virtual machine, and this is usually the fastest way to do your backups because it allows skipping unmodified files very quickly.

-Self Server Backups
+Single Server Backups

-Onsite Backup Server
+Central Onsite Backup Server

 Mail Server Backups

 Large mail servers can be notoriously difficult to backup.
-Mail is typically stored either in the mbox format, where each mail account has all of its mail stored in one file, or in the maildir format, where each mail account is a directory, and each individual email is a file.
+Mail is typically stored either in the mbox format, where each mail account has all of its mail stored in one file, or in the maildir format, where each mail account is a directory and each individual email is a file.
 There are pros and cons to both formats, and both have their issues when it's time to backup.